Control Wild Taro

 When treating wild taro,

-• Wild taro leaves contain oxalic acid which may cause skin irritation.
+- Wild taro leaves contain oxalic acid, which may cause skin irritation.
+Take precautions to prevent direct skin exposure.

 Recommended Products